mp31410/Air-Quality-Monitoring-System1/README.md

 An Arduino help page will be provided here: https://www.arduino.cc/en/Guide/libraries

 After you install these 3 libraries, then the code should work as intended

+Refer to JPEG listed for wiring and physical build